Automattic/themes/README.md

 2. Run `composer install`

 Now when you commit changes to a file PHPCBF will attempt to fix any issues with the file.

+## Packaging for WordPress.org Themes Showcase

+The code in this repository mirrors the code needed to function correctly on WordPress.com.
+To prepare a theme.zip that passes the theme review automated test, do the following:

+- From the top-level directory: `./package-dotorg [theme-slug]`
+- View the generated zip in the respective theme's sub-directory

+Note that this script rebuilds the theme stripping it of .com-specific functionality, and discards any changes via git after doing so.
+I.e. make sure that you have any working changes committed before running this script.